|KANT IN THE CLASSROOM Materials to aid the study of Kant’s lectures|

 Overview of Kant’s Lecturing Activity [top]

-The disciplinary links in the left column lead to the appropriate section of the List: Kant’s Lectures by Discipline.
+The disciplinary links in the left-most column lead to the appropriate section of the List: Kant’s Lectures by Discipline.

 The columns are grouped by decade, with summer semesters arranged under the digits (in red) and winter semesters arranged under the dots (in black).
 For instance, the ‘0’ in the 1770s column refers to the summer semester of 1770 (these data are all presented in red type), while the ‘’ between the ‘0’ and the ‘1’ refers to winter semester 1770/71 (in black).